nayeemashraf/WebDev/vscodepro.md

     💡  Ctrl+L - Select the current line.

-    💡  Shift+➡ / ⬅ - Select text from the right or left side.
+    💡  Shift+➡ or Shift+⬅ - Select text from the right or left side.

-    💡  Shift+↑ / ↓ - Select line by line.
+    💡  Shift+↑ or Shift+↓ - Select text line by line.

+    💡  Ctrl+Shift+➡ OR Shift+Ctrl+➡ - Select a word on a line from the right side.

-    💡  Ctrl+Shift+ ➡/⬅ OR Shift+Ctrl+ ➡/⬅ - Select a word on a line from the left or right side.
+    💡  Ctrl+Shift+⬅ OR Shift+Ctrl+⬅ - Select a word on a line from the left side.

     💡  Ctrl+Shift+Home - Select from the current cursor position to the start of the file.

     💡  Ctrl+Shift+End - Select from the current cursor position to the end of the file.

-    💡  Shift+PageUP/PageDown - Select multiple lines simultaneously (30 lines).
+    💡  Shift+PageUP or Shift+PageDown - Select multiple lines simultaneously upwards or downwards.

     💡  Shift+Home - Select from the current cursor position to the beginning of the current line.